The model companions of set theory: Model companions for : do they exist?

-In $\ZFC^*$ we now obtain that many absolute concepts (such as that of being a function) are now expressed by an atomic formula, while certain more complicated ones (for example those defined by means of transfinite recursion over an absolute property, such as \emph{$x$ is the transitive closure of $y$}) can still be expressed by means of $\Delta_1$-properties of $\mathcal{L}^*$ (i.e. properties which are formalized at the same time by a $\Pi_1$-formula and by a $\Sigma_1$-formula), hence are still absolute between any two models (even non-transitive) $\mathcal{M}$, $\mathcal{N}$ of $\ZFC^*$ of which one is a substructure of the other.
-On the other hand many definable properties have truth values which may vary depending on which model of $\ZFC^*$ we work in (for example \emph{$\kappa$ is an uncountable cardinal} is a $\Pi_1\setminus\Sigma_1$-property in $\ZFC^*$ whose truth value may depend on the choice of the model of $\ZFC^*$ to which $\kappa$ belongs).
+In $\ZFC_{\ST}$ we now obtain that many absolute concepts (such as that of being a function) are now expressed by atomic formulas, while other more complicated ones (like for example those defined by means of transfinite recursion over an absolute property, such as \emph{$x$ is the transitive closure of $y$}) can still be expressed by means of $\ZFC^{-}_{\ST}$-provably $\Delta_1$-properties of $\tau_{\ST}$ (i.e. properties which are $\ZFC^{-}_{\ST}$-provably equivalent at the same time to a $\Pi_1$-formula and to a $\Sigma_1$-formula), which therefore are still absolute between any two models (even non-transitive) $\mathcal{M}$, $\mathcal{N}$ of $\ZFC_{\ST}$ of which one is a substructure of the other.
+On the other hand many definable properties have truth values which may vary depending on which model of $\ZFC_{\ST}$ we work in (for example \emph{$\kappa$ is an uncountable cardinal} is a $\Pi_1\setminus\Sigma_1$-property in $\ZFC_{\ST}$ whose truth value may depend on the choice of the model of $\ZFC_{\ST}$ to which $\kappa$ belongs).